-Soul food was farm to table eating before there was such a thing as the farm to table movement.
+The original soul food, slave food, was farm to table eating before there was such a thing as the farm to table movement.
 The slaves planted, tended and harvested food for the family they belonged to.
-The scraps and food that didn’t go to the animals, was what was eaten by the slaves.
-That means they would fix the food and eat it as they didn’t have any way to keep it – no refrigeration.
+The scraps and food that didn’t go to the animals, was what was allowed to be eaten by the slaves.
+That means they would fix food and eat it as they didn’t have any way to keep it – no refrigeration.
 They saved scraps of the leftovers from the smoke house which they used to season their dishes.
 This was probably the only food item they could hold onto longer than a day or two because smoke house meat was preserved (in salt) to last.

 Truth is, meat is meat so what the slaves and cultures of the world know is that the animal is good for more than just steaks, chops and roasts.
 To honor the animal you had to kill for food, you use as much of it as possible.
 Consider the American Indians and the buffalo as an example.
 They ate the meat, rendered the fat for cooking, making soap etc and used the hide for their tee-pees, clothing, etc.

 My mother was an awesome cook and she taught her daughters well!
 I know that I am not alone but am instead a member of a very exclusive club of people who are forever grateful for the time and effort someone took to give them the cooking skills that they have today!
 Honor your greatest cooking influence and submit your favorite recipes and share them with the world!
-It doesn’t matter where in the world you’re from – submit your favorite soul food dish, whether it’s a dish of Haluski cabbage and noodles (Poland), palm butter and fufu (Liberia, West Africa) or Chinese chicken feet soup (China).
+It doesn’t matter where in the world you’re from – submit your favorite soul food dish, whether it’s a dish of Haluski (cabbage and noodles from Poland), palm butter and fufu (Liberia, West Africa) or Chinese chicken feet soup (China).
 Let’s get back in the kitchen, Sweet Mother’s Kitchen… it’s one of my favorite places to be!
-So pull up a chair and grab a cup of coffee – there’s cooking to do so let’s get busy!
+So wash your hands and grab an apron, there’s cooking to do so let’s get busy!
 Sweet Mother’s Kitchen… Cook.
 Share.
 Remember.